brantondemoss/brantondemoss.github.io/writing/seismicgan/index.md

 Training GANs, however, is notoriously tricky.
 Everyone's experience seems somewhat different, but a [whole slew](https://github.com/soumith/ganhacks) of [tricks](https://arxiv.org/pdf/1809.11096.pdf#page=23) are known to help stabilize GAN convergence.
 Personally, I found Spectral Normalization and avoiding sigmoid activation in the output layer due to clipping (do BCE directly on the logits) to be the most beneficial hacks, but YMMV.

-Finally with our trained generator and discriminator, we can transfer their weights to different networks for downstream-task finetuning!
+Finally with our trained generator and discriminator, we can transfer their learned weights to other networks for downstream task finetuning!
 But before that, let's take a look at some generated samples by walking through latent space à la the face GANs.
 We get some beautiful generated "dreams" of seismic data:

 <div class="videos">
 <video width="420" loop autoplay muted playsinline>